vechrischang/ml-case/README.md

 ## Summary

-This folder is mainly for kaggle cases to show some EDA and ML works.
+This repository is mainly for kaggle cases to show some EDA and ML works.

 #### [11 Apr 2020]